fireinrain/github-trending/TrendsHist.md

 ## Java

+* 【2025-01-28】[chainbase-labs / manuscript-core](https://github.com/chainbase-labs/manuscript-core) - Manuscript is a revolutionary blockchain data streaming framework.
+With Manuscript, you can seamlessly integrate on-chain and off-chain data into target data storage for unrestricted querying and analysis
+* 【2025-01-28】[anonfaded / FadCam](https://github.com/anonfaded/FadCam) - Seamless background video recorder for Android – ad\-free and open\-source, with customizable options
 * 【2025-01-27】[PurpurMC / Purpur](https://github.com/PurpurMC/Purpur) - Purpur is a drop\-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features
 * 【2025-01-26】[aeron\-io / aeron](https://github.com/aeron-io/aeron) - Efficient reliable UDP unicast, UDP multicast, and IPC message transport
 * 【2025-01-22】[alibaba / spring-ai-alibaba](https://github.com/alibaba/spring-ai-alibaba) - An Application Framework for Java Developers